wraithgar/spawk/README.md

 function can also be async or return a Promise.
 The function will be called with `this` set to the interceptor.

-Calling this will clear out any signal you set with `interceptor.signal`
+Calling this will clear out any signal previously set with `interceptor.signal`

 ### interceptor.signal(signal)